photos of reykjavik

 Icelandic wool galore

-Love the warmth of wool but can’t bother knitting it all yourself?
-Leave that to the Icelandic Handknitters Association.
-Founded in 1977 by a group of women who had been knitting as a way to supplement their families’ income, the IHA now features the works of over 200 members.
+We love the warmth of wool, but knitting it all yourself can be a lot of work.
+Let the Icelandic Handknitters Association (IHA) take care of that for you!
+The IHA was founded in 1977 by a group of women who had knitting as a way to supplement their families’ income.
+Now, the IHA features the works of over 200 members.

 Similar Posts